-Children sometimes played hide and seek there, teen lovers often hid there at night to kiss and tell stories of love, affection and promise their eternal love to each other.
-Except them, tower received no other visitors, but one lady in her thirties that frequently came there.
+Children sometimes played hide and seek around it, teen lovers often hid there at night to kiss and tell stories of love, affection and promise their eternal love to each other.
+Except them, tower received no other visitors, but one lady in her thirties that frequently came by.
 She needed a key to get inside the tower and there were no other keys like that, just one in the whole world.

 As usual, she turned the key and pressed the knob.
-Old wooden door opened with a screech before she entered and tossed her eyes up.
-Dreaded dark was lingering above her with just two rays of light coming from the window and a rubbled piece of wall.
+An old wooden door opened with a screech before she entered and tossed her eyes up.
+Dreaded dark was lingering above her with just two rays of light coming from the window and a crumbled piece of the wall.
 Her steps started ringing over the cold stairs as she climbed up to a chamber properly lit from two sides.

-There it was, an old loom with a black cloth stretched over it on the tenterhooks.
-Her previous work was neatly rolled near an old thing, well covered with spider web and bite marks of hungry rodents that lived in the tower.
+There it was, an old loom with a black cloth stretched over the tenterhooks.
+Her previous work was neatly rolled near the old thing, well covered with spider web and bite marks of hungry rodents that lived in the tower.
 She sat on the chair and started weaving.
-The black cloth was the darkest thing in the room, yet it glittered with small particles like little stars were glowing inside it.
-Her pale and drained face from all of the tears she soaked the cloth with was motionless, absent thoughts, absent for everything, but for the black cloth she stared at.
-The loom and her skinny, wrinkled hands were very familiar of each other like an old friends in the tavern, just this was far more important than sitting at the loom, working for the whole day without pauses.
+The black cloth was the darkest thing in the room, yet it glittered with small particles like little stars were resting inside it.
+Her pale and drained face from all of the tears she soaked the cloth with was motionless, absent thoughts, absent for everything, but for the black cloth, she stared at.
+The loom and her skinny, wrinkled hands were very familiar of each other like old friends in the tavern, just this was far more important than sitting at the loom, working for the whole day without pauses.

 Nobody said that weaving a universe was an easy thing.